JCONTHEMOVE/JC-ON-THE-MOVE/replit.md

 # Overview

 This full-stack application provides a comprehensive moving and junk removal service platform.
 It enables customers to request quotes for residential moving, commercial moving, and junk removal services.
 The system features a business operations dashboard, automated email notifications, role-based authentication, and employee job assignment capabilities.
 Built with React, TypeScript, Express.js, and Drizzle ORM, it utilizes a modern, responsive design with shadcn/ui components.
-The project also integrates Solana blockchain for treasury management, including live token pricing, balance verification, and reconciliation of JCMOVES tokens.
+The project integrates Solana blockchain for treasury management with the unified "IN GOD WE TRUST" dashboard consolidating all admin operations: token transfers, treasury deposits, live blockchain monitoring, and business analytics.

 # User Preferences